CarletonWirelessLab/ANTS/README.md

 ## Requirements

-SiGPyC was written and tested on systems running Fedora 28 and Ubuntu 16.04, but it should work on any modern Linux operating system with the following installed:
+ANTS was written and tested on systems running Fedora 28 and Ubuntu 16.04, but it should work on any modern Linux operating system with the following installed:

 1. Python 3 (written and tested on 3.6.5)